Research grants and bursaries

-My research is investigating how our actions (e.g. arm movements) are influenced by social biases (e.g. the self-reference effect) known to enhance our attention, perception, decision-making, and memory.
+In my research I investigate whether our actions (e.g. arm movements) can be influenced by social biases (i.e. the self-reference effect) known to enhance our attention, perception, decision-making, and memory.
 I also investigate these social biases in the context of multisensory integration.
-I use multisensory tasks (i.e. using audio and visual stimuli) to investigate effects across both the auditory and visual systems.
+I use multisensory tasks (i.e. using audiovisual stimuli) to investigate effects across both the auditory and visual systems.
 My project aims to increase our understanding of self-prioritization in action.
 Ultimately, the aim is to lay the groundwork for future translational work exploring social bias effects.
-It will also briefly explore the relevance of findings for applied settings (e.g. in stroke rehabilitation, sports performance, and sensory marketing/consumer psychology).
+It will also briefly explore the relevance of findings for applied settings (e.g. in stroke rehabilitation, sports performance, or sensory marketing/consumer psychology).

 I combine behavioural experimental techniques from Cognitive Psychology (e.g. mental chronometry) with functional neuroimaging (e.g. EEG, which records brain activity) to understand the brain processes underlying the behavioural effects.

 Before starting my DPhil research, I worked as a Research Assistant in the Cognitive Neuropsychology Centre (CNC), and as a Laboratory Demonstrator in Neuroanatomy and Perception, here at the Department of Experimental Psychology.
 I also have expertise in running transcranial direct-current stimulation (tDCS) studies, gained while working at the CNC.

 I also have a background in Music and sound engineering, and alongside my academic research have engineered/consulted on sound for departmental academic research projects.

 I am based at the Crossmodal Research Laboratory supervised by Professor Charles Spence and Dr Jie Sui

 (I was previously based at the CNC, supervised by Professor Glyn Humphreys)

 Graduate Research Assistant – Cognitive Neurology Centre (past)

 Laboratory Demonstrator – Perception and Neuroanatomy, Dept. of Experimental Psychology (past)